Arum sintenisii: Habitat

-It grows in uncultivated Olea europaea groves at altitudes of 50 to 200 meters near Kythrea in northern Cyprus.
+It grows in uncultivated Olea europaea groves at altitudes of 50 to 200 m near Kythrea in northern Cyprus.
 It was recently reported from southwestern Turkey.

 Taxonomy

 Within the genus Arum, it belongs to subgenus Arum, section Dioscoridea, and subsection Hygrophila.
 It was previously thought to be a variety or subspecies of Arum orientale in subsection Dischroochiton, but recent studies support a closer relationship with Arum hygrophilum.
 A. sintenisii differs from A. orientale in the smell (sweet in A. sintenisii, foetid in A. orientale) and presentation of the inflorescence (produced at leaf level in A. sintenisii, below leaves in A. orientale), and the two were recognized as distinct in 1995.
 A. sintenisii also differs in its larger size.
 A. sintenisii has also been confused with A. hygrophilum; many records of A. hygrophilum from Cyprus are likely misidentifications of this species.

 A. sintenisii is diploid, with a chromosome count of 2n = 28.